WojtekKamilowski/CI_PP3_TDP/README.md

 6. Review costs associated with the incorrect demand planning.
 7. Add a new lane to the program.
 8. Delete one of the lanes from the program.
-9. Clear most recent data from the program.
+9. Clear the most recent data from the program.
 10. Reset the data from the program to contain only necessary default values.
 11. Automate my daily tedious tasks.